 The measurement problem is the paradox that Hugh Everett essentially resolved back in 1957, but his explanation has never been understood.
 He shows that according to the wave function there is no collapse.
 As Barrett states, such a thing is not possible.
 Which of course means that the measurement instrument does indeed wind up in all possible states.

 Nonetheless, Everett says, there is the appearance of collapse.
 In other words, only one specific outcome is experienced, subjectively, although both exist.
 Which of course makes no sense at all in physicalism.

 If we suspend disbelief in physicalism, this works perfectly, but it two major implications.
 Firstly, this is the origin of the many-worlds concept.
 In a Yes / No experiment, one world has the Yes outcome and the other world has the No outcome.
 Half a century later this is increasingly accepted as the only feasible explanation.
 Secondly, it also means that something non-physical is happening to give rise to one experience or the other.

 As Barrett explains, the great puzzle is that no system can obey both the two dynamics simultaneously.
 They are incompatible:

 The measurement problem arises from the fact that the standard theory’s two dynamical laws are incompatible: one is linear and the other nonlinear. … they constitute contradictory descriptions of the time-evolution of physical states (Barrett, 2011)

 The resolution presented here is that the two dynamics are the operation of the two different types of world.
 This is the missing piece of the puzzle.

 This automatically resolves the measurement problem.
 The linear dynamics is the time evolution of the physical world.
 All possible worlds come into being, each one a quasi-classical world of the current worldview.
-The collapse dynamics is the time evolution of the personal world of the individual.
-This is the breakthrough proposed in Avant Garde Science.
+The collapse dynamics is the time evolution of the personal world of the individual, a relative world determinate only where observed.